Skip to Content

 Source Mapping

-Each source returns slightly different fields.
-Map those fields to columns in your table.
+Each source returns different fields.
+You map those fields to columns in your table during setup.

 Typical mappings: